emmo-repo/domain-electrochemistry/docs/userguide/electrochemical_systems/index.rst

         ]
       }

-   The nominal capacity is given in coulombs (4320 C = 1.2 Ah) because the ontology does not yet define an ampere-hour unit.
+   The nominal capacity is given in coulombs (4320 C = 1.2 Ah) because the ampere-hour unit is not yet part of this domain's context.
+Giving the full IRI ``"https://w3id.org/emmo#AmpereHour"`` with the value 1.2 works equally well.

 This structure is modular, readable, and machine-interpretable — enabling you to query, validate, and link the data across experiments, simulations, and repositories.